 Restricted User Shell

-An exit rule does not execute any commands.
+The exit rule does not execute any commands.
 Instead, it writes the supplied error message to the specified file descriptor and exits immediately.
-An exit rule is defined using the following statement:
+The exit rule is defined using the following statement:

 Write textual message message to a file descriptor, given by the optional argument fd.
 If fd is absent, ‘2’ (standard error) is used.